How do I learn more about your classes?

 - Dogs must be indoor/outdoor dogs (no outdoor only dogs)

-- If children under the age of five in the household, adoption family must attend Doglish class
+- If children under the age of five in the household, adoption family must attend free Doglish class

 - No two puppies from the same litter will be adopted together